 Tight glucose control in patients with diabetes has been associated with improved health outcomes.
-Several devices are available to measure glucose levels automatically and frequently.
+Several devices are available to measure glucose levels automatically and frequently (e.g., every 5-10 minutes).
 The devices measure glucose in the interstitial fluid and are approved as adjuncts to or replacements for traditional self-monitoring of blood glucose levels.
 Devices can be used on a long-term (continuous) or short-term (often referred to as intermittent) basis.